Skip to content

 How can we gamble responsibly?

-In the USA, the most common initiatives we find are dedicated pages on gambling sites and social and sweepstakes casinos, guiding players to their responsible gambling tools and external help organizations.
-These are often state-specific and legally required by a gambling site in order to get its license.
-You’ll usually recognize the seals by the RG stamped across them – it’ll be the same logo on all legal sites in a given state.
+These are often state-specific and legally required by a gambling site to get its license.
+You’ll usually see the seals as logos in the site’s footer — it’ll be the same logo on all legal sites in a given state.

-Fair games are an important part of responsible gambling too – any casino site will need to have its games audited to make sure they pay out regularly and aren’t overwhelmingly favoring the house.
 This sort of stuff is usually handled by each state’s gaming control board.
-In New Jersey, for example, it’s the Division of Gaming Enforcement, while it’s the Gaming Control Board in Pennsylvania.
+In New Jersey, for example, it’s the Division of Gaming Enforcement and the Gaming Control Board in Pennsylvania.

 • Real Money